mzoee/Jeux-Video-2D/README.md

 ## Introduction

-This repository is for a 2-D Video game called "Bird Gmae" that is written in JavaScript using Phaser3.
+This repository is for a 2-D Video game called "Bird Game" that is written in JavaScript using Phaser3.

-This game has some some features as below:
+This game has some features as below:

 * At the begining of the game, after running the code, the Menu is shown on the screen.
 It contains *play*, *score*, *setting*, *exit*.